Rowley Regis: History

 Along with the rest of the Black Country, Rowley Regis began to see substantial development in the early to mid-19th century.
 Coal was mined at the Earl of Dudley's Ramrod Colliery from 1855, at Rowley Hall Colliery from 1865 and at Bell End Colliery off Mincing Lane.
 The three collieries were connected by mineral tramway to the Causeway Green branch canal at Titford.
 All had ceased operation by 1920.
+In addition to coal mining, the area was a center for the production of wrought iron nails and chains.
+These trades were typically conducted in small domestic workshops located behind houses, involving entire families.
+The legacy of these industries is reflected in the Rowley Regis Borough Coat of Arms, which features symbols of the local trades.
+While quarrying of Rowley Rag for road stone and building materials had occurred since Roman times, industrial-scale production lasted for approximately 200 years until the final quarry closed in 2008.

 In 1933, Rowley Regis became a borough, and incorporated the communities of Blackheath, Old Hill, and Cradley Heath.
 These places were all within the ancient parish of Rowley Regis, which (despite being in the county of Staffordshire) was in the diocese of Worcester.
 The parish contained the manors of Rowley Regis and Rowley Somery, the latter being part of the barony of Dudley, but the extents of these manors and the relationship between them are not clear.
 Around the time that Rowley Regis became a borough, housebuilding accelerated in both the public and private sectors.

 The present St Giles Church on Church Road is not the original church in Rowley Regis.
 The church built in 1840 to succeed the original mediaeval building, was found to be unsafe and condemned in 1900.
 The next church, built in 1904, was burned down in 1913, some believing the fire to have been started by Suffragettes or local striking steelworkers; this however is supposition and it was more than probable it was a simple accident, the church at this time using paraffin as a means of lighting and the latter perhaps causing the fire.
 Its present-day successor was designed by Holland W. Hobbiss and A. S. Dixon, and was built in 1923.